ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

   2. Initialize the Git Repository.
   3. Make sure that the Git repo has a master branch before you proceed with the next steps.

+**Note:** *Please make sure that the you do not connect to a Git Repository that was previously connected to another Azure Data Factory, this may cause conflicts in the data factory's resources.

 1. Open the Azure Data Factory that you want to connect with a Git repository.